Books on Pens, etc

 More From New Jersey

-Below is an example of a very rare fluorescing zincite.
+An example of a very rare fluorescing zincite.
 It is from the Sterling Hill mine, Ogdensburg, NJ.
-This form of zincite fluoresces a pale white LW.
+This form of zincite fluoresces a creamy white LW.

 Thought you might like to see a tintype photo of some miners taken about the late 1880s.
 Note that they all have candles in their hats and carry a spare candle on their shirts.
 There unfortunately was no information about where the photo was taken.